Learn about the Best Citrus Trees for Containers as Growing Citrus in Pots is not difficult due to their manageable height and low maintenance!

-Small Varieties are Best for Containers
+Best Citrus Trees for Containers

 Like all trees, you plan to grow in a pot, always select either a natural dwarf or a tree growing on dwarf rootstock.
 These citrus trees won’t grow tall and produce enough fruits in optimum conditions.

 Kumquats produce fruit that looks similar to oranges but much smaller in round or oval shape.
 One more different aspect of kumquats is you don’t need to peel off their skin to eat them.
-The skin is sweet, and pulp is tart.
+The skin is sweet, and the pulp is tart.

 No need to select a variety growing on dwarf rootstock because these citrus trees are naturally short.
 Kumquats do best in areas with warm summers and chilly fall/winter nights.
 They’re hardy down to 10 F (-12 C) for some time, especially the round kumquats.
 In a really cool climate, bring this fruit tree indoors in winters.

-- ‘Fukushu’ produces sweeter-than-normal fruit and the tree is thornless
+- ‘Fukushu’ produces sweeter-than-normal fruit, and the tree is thornless

-- ‘Meiwa’ is the sweetest, and least-seedy variety of kumquat.
+- ‘Meiwa’ is the sweetest and least-seedy variety of kumquat.
 Trees are nearly thornless.

 - ‘Tavares Limequat’ is a cross between a kumquat and Mexican lime.
 The tree is attractive and compact (less than 6 feet tall at maturity)

-- Lemon trees are usually short, grow any variety you want if you live in a climate with mild winters.
+- Lemon trees are usually short.
+Grow any variety you want if you live in a climate with mild winters.

 - ‘Improved Meyer’ is the best variety for container gardeners living in temperate zones.
 It is a disease-free version of regular ‘Meyer’ lemons.
-The fruit is sweeter with thinner skins thanks to the fact that it is actually a lemon-orange hybrid.
+The fruit is sweeter with thinner skin, thanks to the fact that it is actually a lemon-orange hybrid.
 It can be brought indoors during the winter without sacrificing fruit production.